anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The smallest flower is a thought, a life answering to some feature of the Great Whole, of whom they have a persistent intuition.
+Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light.

-By: Honoré de Balzac
+By: Dorothy Thompson